 Why Is My Car Shaking?

 If your vehicle is shaking, it's not just an irritating nuisance.
-It means there's definitely something wrong with your car!
+It means there's likely something wrong with your car.

 Vehicles shaking or vibrating while accelerating, driving down the highway, braking or idling are among the most frustrating and common automotive complaints.
 A shaking car is scary, especially if you don’t know why it’s shaking.
 Understanding and recognizing the causes and what you can do to fix it are critical to your safety and the overall health of your car.